 Artillery's readable YAML-based test scripts encourage collaboration across teams and functions.
 No knowledge of any specific programming language is needed to read and understand Artillery scripts.
 We believe that performance is everybody's job and YAML makes it easier for everyone to contribute.

-Run your tests at scale - Artillery Pro makes it easy to go from running a test on a developer's machine, to running geographically distributed massively parallel load tests from your team's own AWS account, including a fully-serverless option so that there's no infra to manage.
+Run your tests at scale - Artillery supports distributed load testing at scale with AWS Lambda or AWS Fargate.
+It's easy to go from running a test on a laptop, to running geographically distributed massively parallel load tests from your team's own AWS account, without managing any infrastructure.

 Our mission is to help development teams ship performant, resilient, and scalable software systems.

 We believe that software is eating the world (opens in a new tab).
 Complex software systems underpin all aspects of our daily lives.
 There are no industries that don't rely on software anymore - hundreds of software systems were involved in getting your breakfast cereal to your cupboard for example.